wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 private_key_path = "C:\\<em>PathToYourPrivateKeys</em>\PrivateKey.pem"
    </pre>

-   It's not good security to store such information in a repo potentially shared, so tfvars files are specified in .gitignore, and <a href="#SecretStore">retrieved from secret storage</a> before running terraform commands.
+   It's not good security to store such information in a repo potentially shared, so tfvars files are specified in <a href="#.gitignore">.gitignore</a>, and <a href="#SecretStore">retrieved from secret storage</a> before running terraform commands.
    Also for security, the variables are then removed from memory shortly after usage.